civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 90.06

-Within 30 days after the end of the quarter in which any incidental expenditure incurred by a judge of the Supreme Court is reimbursed under subsection 27(1) of the `Judges Act`, the Registrar shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any incidental expenditure incurred by any judge of the Supreme Court is reimbursed under subsection 27(1) of the `Judges Act`, the Registrar shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the incidental expenditure;

-the date on which the incidental expenditure was incurred; and

-the total amount of the incidental expenditure.
+the total amount of the incidental expenditures reimbursed;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of incidental expenditures reimbursed;

+the number of judges who received a reimbursement for each class of incidental expenditures; and

+the applicable guidelines.

 ### Section 90.07

-Within 30 days after the end of the quarter in which any travel or other expenses incurred by a judge of the Supreme Court or his or her spouse or common-law partner are reimbursed under subsection 27(6) of the `Judges Act` as a representational allowance, the Registrar shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any travel or other expenses incurred by any judge of the Supreme Court or his or her spouse or common-law partner are reimbursed under subsection 27(6) of the `Judges Act` as a representational allowance, the Registrar shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+the number of judges who received a reimbursement for each class of expenses; and

+the applicable guidelines.

 ### Section 90.08

-Within 30 days after the end of the quarter in which any moving, transportation, travel or other expenses incurred by a judge of the Supreme Court are reimbursed under section 34 of the `Judges Act` as a travel allowance, the Registrar shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any moving, transportation, travel or other expenses incurred by any judge of the Supreme Court are reimbursed under section 34 of the `Judges Act` as a travel allowance, the Registrar shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+the number of judges who received a reimbursement for each class of expenses; and

+the applicable guidelines.

 ### Section 90.09

-Within 30 days after the end of the quarter in which any travel or other expenses incurred by a judge of the Supreme Court are reimbursed under section 41 of the `Judges Act` as a conference allowance, the Registrar shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any travel or other expenses incurred by any judge of the Supreme Court are reimbursed under section 41 of the `Judges Act` as a conference allowance, the Registrar shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+a description of the meeting, conference or sem­inar, its date, its location and the number of judges in attendance; and

+the applicable guidelines.

 #### Courts Administration Service